Praveen-pawar-bhade/Delta-demo/README.md

 # Delta-demo
-This is delta class project
+This is Demo for Git & Github class